geomario/SHEMAT-Suite_Models/fw_basc_Salt_small/doc/readme.txt

 Model Info: Simple 2D transient model for flow and salt transport which shows the ability of the property module basc to simulate density driven flow of aqueous NaCl solutions.

+Note: Smaller version of the SaltFlow model to run in about 1 second on one core.

 Compilation on RWTH Cluster:
 module switch intel gcc